tanaysalunke27/CSCI4511W/README.md

 7. Paste the contents of the gistfile1.js file into the console and press enter.
 Now when you press new game on the 2048 game board it will run the greedy search algorithm.

 ## Monte Carlo Tree Search (MCTS)
-Base MCTS code originally from [MCTS Link](https://github.com/ronzil/2048-ai-cpp)
+Base MCTS code originally from [MCTS Link](https://github.com/ronzil/2048-ai-cpp).
+With edits made by us to gather metrics for testing.

 ### To run the MCTS program, follow these steps: